Paper Cone Finger Puppets

 centered around the puppets you make.
 Each pattern includes the

 pieces to make two puppets, usually in different colors.
-The tiger
+The lion

 B&W (black and white) pattern to decorate the